NoBrainerORM/nobrainer.io/docs/faq.md

 Hard to tell.
 We need courageous people to make it battle tested.

 * Is NoBrainer thread safe?
 Yes.
-If you encounter an issue, please create an Github issue.
+If you encounter an issue, please create an GitHub issue.

 * Is NoBrainer going to be maintained in the future?
 Yes.